jaron-lee/cellblender_project/README.md

 ##The IPython Notebook
 The tutorial document will direct the user to some scripts which have been stored in an IPython notebook.

+##The Blender Files
+bouton_v3 contains the presynaptic-side simulation files, while bouton_v4 contains the postsynaptic-side simulation files.

+bouton_v5 contains the combined simulation files (which are drawn from the folder viz_combined).
+This file is the one used for generating figures in the report.

+##The Animation Files
+Sample videos have been generated and placed here for a visualisation of the final result.